-Researchers may search the CAP online, or may request assistance with searches by phone or e-mail.
-Researchers may visit by appointment to examine manual files from Monday through Friday, 10:00 a.m.–5:00 p.m. (closed on federal holidays).
+When the archive reopens in July, researchers may request assistance with searches by phone or e-mail, and may visit by appointment to examine manual files from Monday through Friday, 10:00 a.m.–5:00 p.m. (closed on federal holidays).

 View our Guide to Research Resources for Portraiture, Biography, and History >>

 Images are for study purposes only, and any requests for reproductions must be directed to the owners.
 The CAP reserves the right to protect information provided by the cooperating owners, and information concerning private collections is restricted or kept confidential when requested.
 CAP personnel cannot undertake extensive research for either individuals or institutions.
 The staff is not permitted to provide certification of authenticity or to give appraisals.
 A nominal fee is charged for printing large reports and photocopying archival material.

 The CAP depends on the assistance of portrait owners, interns, and volunteers.

 Include your collection in our national portrait survey by downloading our Portrait Survey Form (PDF)